BazilSuhail/Custom-Compiler/README.md

-# Toy Compiler – Lexical Analyzer Project
+# Custom Compiler – Lexical Analyzer Project

 This repository contains the implementation of a **Lexical Analyzer** (Lexer/Tokenizer) as part of our Compiler Construction course project.
 The lexer is the first phase of a compiler and is responsible for scanning the source code, identifying lexemes, and producing a stream of tokens for further compilation stages.